SanuSingh-git/fundraiser-blockchain/README.md

 - An Ethereum test network or Remix VM

 ### Deployment
-1. Open the Solidity file in Remix IDE.
+1. Open Fundraiser.sol and ReentrancyGuard.sol the same folder in Remix IDE.
 2. Compile the contract.
 3. Deploy it using Remix VM after connecting it to a MetaMask address.
 4. Connect the frontend to the deployed contract address by changing the contract address field in the .html file.